Caring for Your Pet Chinchilla

 Cleanliness and Safety

-Please remember that all pets may bite or scratch, and may transmit diseases to humans.
-Young children, infants, pregnant women, people with compromised immune systems and the elderly are at greater risk of infections and should use caution when in contact with pets or their homes.
+All pets can potentially carry diseases that may be contagious to people.
+Young children, infants, pregnant women, people with compromised immune systems and the elderly are at greater risk of infections and should use caution when in contact with pets or their environments.
+Regular cleaning of your pet’s environment with a pet safe cleaner may help avoid the spread of contaminants.